 Learn about Boulder County’s efforts to conserve our precious natural resources and promote healthy lifestyles.
 Adopt sustainable ways of living by recycling, composting, and commuting in ways that protect our air, land and water.
 Defend yourself and your family against environmental health risks.
 Read about Boulder County’s guiding principles in the Comprehensive Plan.

-Current Issues — Air Quality and Respiratory Health
+Critical Issues — Air Quality and Respiratory Health

 As Boulder County residents, we cherish the outdoors.
-But unfortunately, we don’t have clean air in our county, particularly in the summer when recreating outside is at its highest.
-In 2019, the American Lung Association Report Card gave Boulder County an “F” due to unhealthy levels of ozone, a lung-burning pollutant that contributes to asthma and other respiratory diseases, which are a major risk factor for severe illness or death from COVID-19.
-Ozone is formed during Colorado’s famously sunny days when the sun “cooks” volatile organic compounds and nitrogen oxides – air pollutants from vehicles and industry, including oil and gas.
-Boulder County and Boulder County Public Health are fighting to uphold the air quality rules we need to clean up our air and protect our climate.
+But unfortunately, we don’t have clean air in our county, particularly in the summer, when outdoor recreation is at its peak.
+In recent years, the American Lung Association Report Card gave Boulder County an “F” due to unhealthy levels of ground-level ozone, a lung-burning pollutant that contributes to asthma and other respiratory diseases, which are a major risk factor for severe illness or death from COVID-19.

 Featured Programs